 From June onwards one can expect the pools of the lower river to be constantly restocked with fresh fish, whilst any rise in the river level will encourage them to move onwards to the Middle Beats.
 Runs of migratory fish will continue up to, and beyond, the end of the season on October 15th.

-With being such a short river the main fishing is from Borrowdale to the upper reachers around the Tebay area.
+With being such a short river, the main fishing is from Borrowdale to the upper reaches around the Tebay area.

 The main bulk of fishing takes from Bassenthwaite lake to the coast and the most popular fishing is in and around the Cockermouth area.